What Is Tendoscopy?

 When can I expect to return to work and sports?

 The type of procedure performed will determine the length of recovery.
 Some patients may begin placing weight on their foot right away and can return to work within several days.
 Other patients may require a longer recovery and period of rest.
 The length of recovery time should be discussed with your surgeon.
-Athletes can typically return to play after four to six weeks.
+Athletes can typically return to play after 4-6 weeks.

 Who performs tendoscopy?

 Tendoscopy is much less common than other scoping procedures such as for knee or shoulder conditions.
 Orthopaedic surgeons trained in foot and ankle arthroscopy techniques have the skills and equipment to perform this procedure.
-You should ask your surgeon about his or her overall experience with arthroscopy and specifically with tendoscopy.
+You should ask your foot and ankle orthopaedic surgeon about his or her overall experience with arthroscopy and specifically with tendoscopy.

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute